idamantium/uncommonplaces-jekyll/about-ida.md

 <h4 class="subheader">Dyslexia Disclaimer</h4>

 Think dyslexia is a disability?
-Dyslexics are visual-spacial thinkers.
+Dyslexics are visual-spatial thinkers.
 We understand things in context as part of systems that we can model in our minds.
 If you work with me on a complex system, like a game, event or website, you'll see what an asset a dyslexic can be.

 I do my best to catch misspellings and typos.
 Unsolicited copyediting is the fastest way to my heart.